dolmades/dolmades-cli/README.md

 ### Removal

-Removes the given dolma (data, menu entries and desktop symbols) and frees up the allocated space:
+Removes the given dolmade (data, menu entries and desktop symbols) and frees up the allocated space:
 ```
-./dolmades del name-of-dolma
+./dolmades del name-of-dolmade
 ```
-You can pass multiple dolma names or container uuids.
+You can pass multiple dolmade names or sha256 container ids.

 ### Execution

-Executes the `/.dolmades/start.sh` script which either runs the executable defined via `SetTarget` in the `dolmafile` or the target selector script which lets you choose between all installed targets.
+Executes the `/.dolmades/start.sh` script which either runs the executable defined via `SetTarget` in the `dolmadefile` or the target selector script which lets you choose between all installed targets.
 ```
-./dolmades launch name-of-dolma
+./dolmades launch name-of-dolmade
 ```
-You can pass a dolma name or a container uuid.
 ### Debugging

 It is possible to launch a bash inside the container.
 The installation directory will be available under `/install` and installed windows applications under `/wineprefix`.
 Furthermore, the home directory of the calling user is available:
 ```
-./dolmades debug name-of-dolma
+./dolmades debug name-of-dolmade
 ls -lad $HOME /wineprefix /install
 ```
 In rare cases you might want to run as fake root, e.g. to install a missing package: